rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 Using the above mentioned 2-step approach, we aim to detect the following types of spam/anomalies in trending tweets that are consistent with the spam scenarios listed by Twitter.
-1. Keyword/Hashtag Hijacking: Using popular keywords or hashtags to promote the tweet that are not related to the topic.
+1. <h5>Keyword/Hashtag Hijacking</h5>: Using popular keywords or hashtags to promote the tweet that are not related to the topic.
 This is done to promote anomalous tweets to a wider audience by hijacking popular hashtags and keywords.
-2. Bogus link : Posting a URL that has nothing to do with the content of the tweet.
+2. <h5>Bogus link </h5>: Posting a URL that has nothing to do with the content of the tweet.
 This is done to generate more traffic to the website.
 Another scenario of bogus link is link piggybacking.
 For example, posting an auto redirecting URL that goes to legitimate website but only after visiting an illegitimate